Did somebody mention types of employee engagement? And elements that help boost the workplace?

 What is employee engagement?

 It also helps to create a positive corporate culture by providing a sense of purpose and belonging; employees are more likely to be engaged and motivated to do their best.
-A positive corporate culture can also attract and retain top talent and help create a more productive work environment.
+A positive workplace culture can also attract and retain top talent and help create a more productive work environment.

 Employee engagement is the level of commitment and energy an employee brings to their work.
 It is a fundamental element in creating a successful and productive workplace.